What is Leadership Style in Management?

 Strategic leaders sit at the crossroads between a company’s core activities and its potential for expansion.
 They embrace the responsibility of executive interests while ensuring that everyone else’s working conditions remain secure.

 Strategic thought embraces many groups of workers simultaneously, making this a desirable leadership approach in many businesses.
-Leaders who behave in this manner, on the other hand, can set a risky example in terms of how many people they will serve at once and what the best course of action for the business is if everyone gets their way all of the time.
+On the other hand, leaders who behave in this manner can set a risky example in terms of how many people they will serve at once and what the best course of action for the business is if everyone gets their way all of the time.

 Transformational Leadership